Word: Text Basics

 1. Select the text you want to move.

-2. select text
+2. Select text to drag

 3. Click and drag the text to the location where you want it to appear.
 A small rectangle will appear below the arrow to indicate that you are moving text.